 Medic Mentor is a non-profit national medical organisation for applying students, medical students and doctors along with additional programmes for potential dentists, legal and allied health professionals.
 We specialise in helping applying students get into medicine, and award students with merit-based scholarships to study medicine at university.
 Medic Mentor is run by a UK-wide network of volunteer clinicians (doctors, dentists, lawyers, allied health professionals and vets) who provide UCAS support and teach students how to become successful future doctors, NHS leaders, dentists and vets.
 As a social enterprise, the money that we raise goes back into running the largest medical widening access programme in the UK, and a scholarship fund that awards students up to £12,000 to study at medical, dental or vet school.
 We have a wide range of free programmes to support students and the widening participation agenda.

 Our mentoring approach not only provides application support but there is also a huge pastoral component too.
-This is a stressful time for our young people, and having practising clinicians (in fact a whole group of doctors, dentists and vets) believe in them has a big impact on their self-confidence.
+This is a stressful time for our young people, and having practising clinicians (in fact a whole group of doctors, dentists, lawyers, allied health professionals and vets) believe in them has a big impact on their self-confidence.
 So by getting involved in Medic Mentor, not only can you support your students with their competitive university applications, but they will continue to receive that support during university too.

 In addition, the vast array of educational programmes that are available, ensures that students (and parents) can select the level of mentoring that they need and tailor the support to them.
 Students are not expected to participate in everything – just the opportunities that they find interesting and that they can balance alongside their academic commitments.

-Medic Mentor have dedicated workshops, specific to teachers, careers advisers and education staf supporting UCAS applications.
+Medic Mentor has dedicated workshops, specific to teachers, careers advisers and education staff, supporting UCAS applications.
 These free workshops will cover major aspects of students’ application process including:

 where to look for vital sources of information